iherak/lovrincic-travel/README.md

 Included:
 * Exclusive tour of Elafiti islands
-* Lunch on the boat
+* Lunch on the boat (fish, chicken, or vegetarian menu)
-* Unlimited drinks (assorted soft drinks, alcoholic beverages (beer/wine), & water)
+* Unlimited drinks (assorted soft drinks, wine and water)
 * Hotel pick-up and drop-off in Dubrovnik